-If you’re travelling overseas, an alternative is to use a travel money card such as the Velocity Global Wallet or Qantas Travel Money cards.
+If you’re travelling overseas, an alternative is to use a travel money card such as Qantas Travel Money.
 These allow you to pre-load foreign currency and lock-in the exchange rate before you depart Australia.
 However, the value of travel money cards is questionable.

 Although most travel money cards do not charge any ongoing fees, you’ll often receive a worse exchange rate than you would with a credit card such as the 28 Degrees card.
 The ability to lock in an exchange rate in advance could work in your favour if the currency devalues… but it could just as easily work against you, so this is not necessarily an advantage.
 Plus, the exchange rates used by travel money cards typically include a high margin.

 Many travel money cards charge a non-native currency fee if you pay using a currency not pre-loaded onto the card.
 And if you overestimate your spend and have money left over on your travel money card at the end of your trip, you’ll be paying a second time to convert the foreign currency back to Australian dollars.
 That’s we prepaid travel cards are not necessarily the best value option.

 Travel money cards are not suitable for hotel and car rental pre-authorisations as this will block you from accessing a certain amount of your own money for a period of time.
 For pre-authorisations, it is much better to use a credit card.